 Some basic remedies are consistent across the many different federal statutes that provide protection for whistleblowers.
 The two core remedies available to whistleblowers generally are backpay and compensatory damages.

 However, the extent of remedies available varies from statute to statute.
-For example:

 • Some statutes allow for punitive damages, some allow for punitive damages in a limited amount, and others do not allow for punitive damages at all